fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 })
 ```

-The route handlers now receive <i>three</i> parameters, the first being a string indicating the route and the second being the middleware `noteFinder` we defined, which retrieves the note from the database and places it in the `note` field of the `req` entity.
+The route handlers now receive <i>three</i> parameters, the first being a string defining the route and second being the middleware <i>noteFinder</i> we defined earlier, which retrieves the note from the database and places it in the field of the <i>req</i> object in the <i>note</i>.
 A small amount of copypaste is eliminated and we are satisfied!

-The current code for the application is available in full at [github](https://github.com/fullstack-hy/part122-notes/tree/part12-2), branch <i>part12-2</i>.
+The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part132-notes/tree/part13-2), branch <i>part13-2</i>.

 </div>